spoofax-shell-2016/doc/doc/project-plan.md

 * the Java programming language;
 * Maven for the build environment;
 * JUnit for unit tests.
-TODO: discuss other testing frameworks (Mockito, integration tests, etc.)

 ## What TU Delft expects from us

+This section's purpose is to document additional agreements between the TU coach and us.
+For the regular project deadlines, please see the end of this section.

+Weekly meetings will be held on mondays at 11.00 to discuss the past and next week. and the overall progress of the project.
+Documents (such as the meeting topics) that will be discussed will be emailed to the TU coach at its latest the evening before the day of the meeting.

+Minutes will be made of every meeting, whether with the client, the TU coach or both.
+These minutes shall be sent to the TU coach as well.

 Regular project deadlines:

 * 19-04-2016: Project Plan
 * 29-04-2016: Research Report
-* 20-05-2016/27-05-2016: mid project meeting (coordinator + team + client)
+* 20-05-2016 - 27-05-2016: mid-project meeting (coordinator + team + client)
 * 27-05-2016: SIG 1st submission
 * 17-06-2016: Final Report
 * 17-06-2016: BEP infosheet